egraham96/E-Commerce-Back-End/README.md

 This week's homework required us to build the back end for an e-commerce site by utilizing the Express.js API to use Sequelize to interact with a MySQL database.

 ## Installation Instructions:
-Ideally, you would use this application by visting the deployed application link on Heroku.
-If you would like to use this application without Heroku, use the following steps:

 First, clone this repository.
 Navigate to the directory containing repository in your terminal.
-Navigate to the Develop folder.
-In your terminal, enter "npm install" to install all of the application's dependencies.
-If "npm install" does not work on its own, try to first enter "npm install express" followed by "npm install path" followed by "npm install file-system".
-Then, in your terminal, type in "node server.js."
-Navigate to the link provided: http://localhost:${PORT}.
+Then, Navigate to the Develop folder. next, open your terminal.

+1. In your terminal, enter "npm install" to install all of the application's dependencies.
+2. Then, cd into "db".
+Enter mySQL shell by using "mysql -u root -p" command and entering your credentials.
+3. While in the MySQL shell, enter "source schema.sql"
+4. "Quit" to exit MySQL shell
+5. Cd into main directory
+6. *OPTIONAL* In your terminal, enter "npm run seeds" to run the seed data
+7. In your terminal, enter "npm start"

 ## Built With:
 * Javascript